-Daniel A. Monaco is a partner in the firm's Intellectual Property Practice Group.
+Daniel A. Monaco is a partner in the firm's Intellectual Property Practice Group and Co-Chair of the Intellectual Property Life Sciences Team.
 Formerly a shareholder with the Philadelphia intellectual property law firm of Seidel, Gonda, Lavorgna & Monaco, P.C., Dan joined Drinker Biddle & Reath when the two firms combined practices in 2001.
 He has been a registered patent attorney since 1981.

 Intellectual Property.
 Dan has extensive experience in all aspects of intellectual property law.
 Concentrating on patent practice, Dan has prepared and prosecuted hundreds of U.S. patent applications, primarily in chemistry and biotechnology.
 He has represented diverse business and academic clients in matters pertaining to chemistry and chemical engineering.
 Representative chemical technologies include polymers, high performance coatings, chemical formulations, forestry products and industrial chemical processes; human and veterinary health care products, particularly pharmaceuticals such as anticancer, antithrombotic and antiviral drugs; methods and compositions for liquid lung ventilation in neonates; dental products; controlled delivery of pharmaceuticals, such as transdermal drug delivery; and diagnostic in vivo imaging of tumors and thrombi.